Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 For Australian candidates, the most commonly used style guides are:

-All candidates will have online access to these two style guides during the exam but not to any other digital style guides.
+All candidates will have online access to these 2 style guides during the exam but not to any other digital style guides.
 You may bring a hard copy of your preferred style guide into the exam.

 For Aotearoa New Zealand candidates, the most commonly used style guide is Fit to print: the writing and editing style guide for Aotearoa New Zealand (Hughes & Wallace, Dunmore, 2010).
 If you want to use this style guide, you’ll need to bring your own hard copy into the exam.